ninabarzh/broomstick/content/posts/turbulent-coexistence.md

 And yet, tucked behind velvet ropes and pretentious font choices, another room housed the “100% Human-Made” exhibit.
 The queue was longer.
 Much longer.

 Elijah visited on a weekend.
 He saw a canvas painted by someone’s arthritic grandmother and wept.
-Not because it was good—but because it was *touched*.
+Not because it was good, but because it was *touched*.

 The next election was coming.
 The candidates had AI advisors, AI-written speeches, and AI-managed campaigns.
 They also had deepfake scandals, viral misinformation, and algorithmically amplified conspiracy theories.